 Most people can recover from loss on their own if they have adequate social support and are able to maintain healthy habits.
 However, everyone reacts differently to death and employs personal coping mechanisms for grief.
 Psychologists are trained to help people better handle the fear, guilt, and anxiety that can be associated with the death of a loved one.
 We can help people build their resilience and develop strategies to get through their sadness.

-Please see our page on suicide bereavement for information and group meeting times.
+Please see our page with general grief resources and suicide bereavement group meeting times.